Snaipe/Criterion/doc/starter.rst

 If a setup crashes, you will get a warning message, and the test will be aborted and marked as a failure.
-Is a teardown crashes, you will get a warning message, and the test will keep its result.
+If a teardown crashes, you will get a warning message, and the test will keep its result.

 Testing signals